toolbuilder/dynamic-ring-buffer/README.md

 * Dynamically allocates and deallocates in chunks to reduce memory use when not needed.
 * Drop in replacement for `Array` to convert a buffer to a ring buffer.
-* Provides `module` property in `package.json` pointing to the ES module for bundlers.
+* Defines `exports` and `module` properties in `package.json` pointing to the ES source for bundlers.
-* Requires no compiler since it uses [esm](https://github.com/standard-things/esm) to provide the NPM module.
+* Dual module that provides both ES and CommonJS entry points.
 * Provides `Symbol.iterator` generator.

 ## Installation